yingweiwo

 Additional Infomation

-For symptomatic treatment of acute and chronic rheumatoid arthritis, osteoarthritis, ankylosing spondylitis, primary dysmenorrhea and mild to moderate pain associated with musculotendinous trauma (sprains and strains), postoperative (including dental surgery) or postpartum pain.
+For the treatment of acute and chronic rheumatoid arthritis, osteoarthritis, ankylosing spondylitis, primary dysmenorrhea, and mild to moderate pain associated with muscle and tendon injuries (sprains and strains), postoperative (including dental surgery), or postpartum pain.

 FDA Label